-The main block has been reduced to three stories, with an expressed attic story, and the east wing has been lowered to two.
+The main block remains three stories, with an expressed attic story.
+The proposal eliminates the two-story east wing.
 The building has repeating shallow bays and pavilions, the center one of which, on the main block, serves as the main entrance.
-On its façade, the east wing has four entrances to individual units.

 The walls are to be faced in brick, with precast concrete lintels in a limestone color.
+There is an approximately six-foot-deep yard in front of the main block with a green lawn in front of the building, and some of the previously proposed paving was removed.